apache/sis-site/source/build.md

 # Distribution file   {#dist}

-The distribution archive is a file with the `.zip` extension containing most SIS modules except `sis-webapp` (because Web applications use an other packaging) together with their dependencies.
+The distribution archive is a file with the `.zip` extension containing most SIS modules except `sis-webapp` (because Web applications use another packaging) together with their dependencies.
 However for users convenience, we provide shell scripts launching the SIS command line tool or the JavaFX application.
 Those shell scripts, together with other files (`README`, `LICENSE`, <i>etc.</i>) are bundled in a ZIP file created as below: